kenneth-fernandes/Operating-System/Assignment-2/README.md

 - But due to certain "challenges" that I faced, it lead to delay in submission.

 - Apologies for the delay.

+# Implementation (Working of program):
+- The dev_ps program has open(), read() and close() file-operations functions.

+- The read() function of the dev_ps program appears to loop through the process but I actually read it one at a time but storing the next process in a temporary storage using the next_task(process) macro.

+- Earlier I had created a char** pointer variable to store all the process details, but it might take more space so I implemented using a char* pointer variable buffer.

+- So with each read from my user program, each process details with the number of bytes read is sent and printed on the kernel and user space console.

+- Once there are no processes remaining, the read function sends the number of bytes read as zero which terminates the user program.

 # Challenges faced:
 - The reason for delaying the assignment is by my computer system crashed, which is right now with the service center.
 Luckily, after couple of days, I was able to work on my friends spare laptop.